CedricDia/Leka_RecognitionApps/Convert_MovingAverage_Delta_App/README.md

 To select this N, you must type it in the case on the right top corner at the line 'Range:'

 Then click on the green button 'Generate'.
-The algorithm will calculate the moving average on the first N data for each column (from index 0), then increment by one the index, calculate the average between index 1 and index+N, the repeat this until the end of the file.
-The result of this is stocked in an array then writing in a file.
+The algorithm will calculate the moving average on the first N data for each column (from index 0), then increment by one the index, calculate the average between index 1 and index+N, then repeat this until the end of the file.
+The result of this is stocked in an array then written in a file.

 The name of the created file will be ORIGINAL\_FILE\_NAME-average-Range\_N.csv

 Note: If you want to generate rapidly 3 moving average files on 4, 8 and 16 samples, you can click on the orange button 'Generate [sample – 4/8/16]'.

-If it works, a green message will appear 'File created successfully!', and if it doesn't then a red message 'File not created, [the reason]'.
+If it works, a green message will appear 'File created successfully!', and if it doesn't then it is a red message 'File not created, [the reason]'.

 ## Generate a delta file